Find Affordable College Courses

 857 Yearly Graduations

 University of California - Los Angeles comes in at #4 on our list of the most popular colleges offering master's degrees in management science.
 Each year, around 44,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-The management science program at University of California - Los Angeles awarded 857 master's degrees during the 2020-2021 school year.
-Around 35% of these students were from an underrepresented racial-ethnic group, and 33% were women.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 857 people received their master's degree in management science from UCLA.
+About 41% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+Data shows that UCLA graduates that hold this degree go on to make a median salary of $90,072.

 #5